-There has however been a trend recently toward a more phonetic approach to phonology [2] [3], and a greater awareness among phoneticians of the abstractions of phonology [4] and why they are necessary.
-This paper discusses how ARTICULATORY PHONOLOGY might handle some phonetic data [5], dealing with some problems that the data points up in the theory.
+There has recently been a trend toward a more phonetic approach to phonology,^{1,2} and a greater awareness among phoneticians of the abstractions of phonology3 and why they are necessary.
+This paper will consider how ARTICULATORY PHONOLOGY might handle some phonetic data, and attempt to deal with some problems that the data points up in the theory.